 Capt.
 Jack E. King

 Capt.
 Thomas T. King

 The first four pilots were from McGuire.
-Two of the last four were from Dover and two from Charleston.
-It is believed that Woodbury and Luethke were from Dover but can't confirm.
-The first four from McGuire were also Initial Cadre for the C-135B that was the first Cargo/Pax jet for MATS.
+Two of the last four were from Dover, and two were from Charleston.
+It is believed that Woodbury and Luethke were from Dover, but they can't confirm.
+The first four from McGuire were also Initial Cadre for the C-135B, the first Cargo/Pax jet for MATS.

 THE FIRST FLIGHT ENGINEERS CHOSEN TO FLY C-141

 MSgt Jack Remington

 MSgt James W. Tobias

 First C-141 Squadron start-up, 1741st ATS & later redesignated 57th MAS.